 4 Minute Read

-Are you one of the nearly 5 million people who have attended Financial Peace University?
+Are you one of the nearly 5 million people who have changed their lives with Financial Peace University?
 Have you kicked debt in the teeth and changed your family tree?

 Have you thought about sharing that plan with others?